Kenyan runner Sawe wins London Marathon after solo breakaway. Asssefa takes women's race

 “It does give me hope that in the future, the marathon will be so important to me, and be so easy for me,” he said.

-He is the fourth Kenyan runner in a row to win the men’s race in London.
+Kiplimo said he felt a bit of cramping during the race but was pleased with his performance.

+“I’m so excited about what I did today,” Kiplimo said, adding that he realized he didn’t have a chance of catching Sawe.
+“I knew that Sawe had already left. … Unfortunately the gap was a little bit big.”

-In a tight sprint for third place, Alexander Mutiso Munyao of Kenya beat Abdi Nageeye of the Netherlands in a photo finish.
+In a tight sprint for third place, defending champion Alexander Mutiso of Kenya beat Abdi Nageeye of the Netherlands in a photo finish.

 Assefa sets women-only record